KompPsy/jupyter-service/README.md

 ### Prerequisites:
 ------------------
- **A.** Ensure virtualenv or conda environment are installed and configured
+ **A:** Ensure virtualenv or conda environment are installed and configured
 >
- **B.** Depending on the method that is used, ensure SSH and other applications (putty, winscp, or etc.) are installed and running.
+ **B:** Depending on the method that is used, ensure SSH and other applications (putty, winscp, or etc.) are installed and running.
 >

 ## Creation and Configuration of Jupyter Service